 One of the most common questions asked when it comes to decorating a bedroom is, “What color should I use?”
 While it’s an excellent question, it’s not one with a one-size-fits-all answer, however.
 Your own personal preferences, your decorating style, your budget, your lifestyle, and your décor throughout the rest of your home all play a part in the decision.
 Deciding doesn't have to be overwhelming, though.
-Here are some tips and ideas to help you find the best color scheme for your own personal retreat: your bedroom.
+Here are some tips and ideas to help you find the best color scheme for your own personal retreat.

 Use Your Favorite Color